NAVADMC/ADSM/README.md

 A more detailed breakdown of this application will follow.

 ## Installing ADSM As An End User
-ADSM can be installed on either x86-64 Windows 7 - 10 or x86-64 Debian based Linux Systems (Ubuntu preferred).
+ADSM can be installed on either x86-64 Windows 7 - 10 or x86-64 Debian based Linux Systems (Ubuntu preferred) running under the English Locale (language).
+Other Locales may work, but have not been tested and are not supported at this time.
 There is a Beta and Release channel available for installation.

 ### Windows Release Channel